 I'm a global change biologist, and I study the relationship between climate change, biodiversity loss, and emerging infectious diseases.

-As an epidemiologist, a lot of my work focuses on the global distribution and burden of neglected tropical diseases including anthrax, Zika virus, and helminthiases.
-I also study what those distributions will look like when the world looks different, as a product of climate change, human movement, and social change.
+As an epidemiologist, my work focuses on the global distribution and burden of neglected diseases including anthrax, Zika virus, and helminthiases.
+I also study what those distributions will look like when the world looks different in the next century.

 As a collaborator, I believe in open reproducible science but more importantly I believe in collaborative science, done the right way for the right reasons.

 I'm currently a postdoctoral fellow at Georgetown University in the lab of Shweta Bansal (Washington, DC).